-A 2009 study found that curcumin can kill many types of cancer cells in multiple ways.
+A found that curcumin can kill many types of cancer cells in multiple ways.
 Because more than one method is possible, cancer cells are less likely to become curcumin-resistant.
 Curcumin targets only cancer cells, leaving healthy cells unaffected.
 This is an important step in potential treatment because chemotherapy drugs kill both healthy cells and cancer cells.

-A 2008 study concluded that curcumin can help fight pancreatic cancer cells, but higher levels are needed.
+A concluded that curcumin can help fight pancreatic cancer cells, but higher levels are needed.
 To address this problem, a highly bioavailable form of curcumin, called Theracurmin, was created.
 The widely available supplement is meant to deliver higher levels of curcumin to people with cancer without increased harm.
 More research is needed on people with pancreatic and other cancers to determine Theracurmin’s effectiveness.

 Research has also looked at turmeric, which contains curcumin, as a way of preventing cancer.
 According to the Memorial Sloan Kettering Cancer Center, rats exposed to cancer-causing substances and then treated with turmeric didn’t develop stomach, colon, or skin cancers.

 Some evidence suggests turmeric may interfere with chemotherapy drugs.
 This is particularly true of the drugs doxorubicin and cyclophosphamide.
 If you’re undergoing chemotherapy, you should talk to your doctor before using turmeric or curcumin.

 Turmeric can increase the amount of stomach acid in your body.
 So it may reduce the effectiveness of acid-reducing medications.
 This includes medication for acid reflux.